Because I am your highly trained broadcast specialist.

 We'll see how that goes.

-But but he won that seat, and the 2010 midterms were all about the Tea Party and the rest of the American people showing up to the polls to say they didn't want this Obamacare and they want it repealed and get rid of the party who gave it to us, and that's what it was about.
+But he won that seat, and the 2010 midterms were all about the Tea Party and the rest of the American people showing up to the polls to say they didn't want this Obamacare and they want it repealed and get rid of the party who gave it to us.

 And that's the fear that they have.

-My reaction is so what?
+My reaction is, so what?

-If they get this passed, this is something you retire on.
+As they get this passed, this is something you retire on.

 This is such an achievement.

-Okay, go ahead and head to the golf course for the rest of your life, or go run the United Nations or the World Trade Organization, go run some global body or what have you, because this is no Democrat president ever will have been said to do more if this thing passes.
+Okay, go ahead and head to the golf course for the rest of your life or go run the United Nations or the World Trade Organization.

-And in the other side of it, if it's declared unconstitutional, then Obama is saved by the same theory that there will not be all this opposition to Obama to vote against him, and therefore he has a better chance to win.
+And then the other side of it, if it's declared unconstitutional, then Obama is saved by the same theory, that there will not be all this opposition to Obama to vote against him.

 The political analysis runs just all over the political backyard.

-While a Supreme Court rejection of Obamacare this summer would be an embarrassment for the president and an obvious blow To his legacy, a case can be made that a health care defeat in the high court might actually benefit Obama in his re-election campaign.
+While a Supreme Court rejection of Obamacare this summer would be an embarrassment for the president and an obvious blow to his legacy, a case can be made that a health care defeat in the high court might actually benefit Obama in his reelection campaign.

 And after all, isn't that what really matters?

-Is it trying to get this thing declared constitutional or winning re-election?
+Is it trying to get this thing declared constitutional or winning reelection?

 That's what really matters.